6 Signs Of A 'Spoiled' Kid And How To Deal With Them

 11. Let them face disappointment

 If things don’t go the way they had planned, the child might face some disappointment; but make sure that disappointment doesn’t turn into violent actions.
-Let them understand that things won’t always go the way we plan, and it is okay to feel disappointment at times.
+Let them understand that things won’t always go the way we plan, and that it is okay to feel disappointment at times.

 12. Test their patience